Bristotle/Bristotle/README.md

 - 👋 Hi, I’m @Bristotle
 - 👀 I’m interested in ...
-Data Analytics, Software Development and Digital Marketing
+Search Engine Optimization(SEO), Software Development and Digital Marketing
-- 🌱 I’m currently learning ...Data Science and Software Development
+- 🌱 I’m currently learning ...Frontend Development, AI and Software Development
-- 💞️ I’m looking to collaborate on ...anything Data Science and Software Development
+- 💞️ I’m looking to collaborate on ...anything AI and Software Development
 - 📫 How to reach me ...https://github.com/Bristotle or http://wa.me/233247902348 or http://www.linkedin.com/in/emmanuel-akyeam-941ba787

 <!---